Skip to Content

 Expert Tips

-• Make it ahead: The steak can be marinated and the pico prepped the night before for stress-free entertaining.
+• Prep ahead: Marinate the steak and prepare pico the night before for stress-free dinner.

 Frequently Asked Questions

-Try Mexican rice, refried beans, grilled corn, or a simple avocado salad.
+What sides work best?
+Mexican rice, refried beans, grilled corn, or avocado salad.

 Yield: 12 tacos